Ferlow/SMW-Tracker/README.md

 ## Disclaimer
 This app was originally written for my own purposes to utilise it myself and get a better understanding of nodejs and Electron.

 I take no responsibilities for things breaking or not working correctly.
-For more information see the Collaboration guidelines.
+For more information see the See the [Collaboration Guidelines](#collaboration-guidelines) for more details.

 ## About